Testing of Active Pharmaceutical Ingredients (APIs)

 - contact manufacturers and/or inspectors directly, if any atypical results are found.

-These principles have been taken into account in the fourth API Fingerprint project which focused on sildenafil citrate.
-The study was launched in June 2018 and finalised in December 2020.
-In the Fingerprint study seven OMCLs shared testing applying the following techniques to guarantee a solid data pool:
+These recommendations were taken into account for the next two studies.
+The fifth API fingerprint study, on tadalafil, was launched in June 2021 and finalised in October 2022.
+In this study, six OMCLs shared the testing, applying the following techniques to guarantee a robust data pool:

 Benefits of chemometrics for OMCLs